functionland/BLOX/Electrical/DevKit/documents/documents_md/Flashing_VL805_SPI_Flash.md

 sudo raspi-config
 ```

-and in "Interfaceing Options" menu select "SPI" and select "Yes" for enabling SPI. see this link for more information [Enable SPI Interface on the Raspberry Pi](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/)
+and in "Interfacing Options" menu select "SPI" and select "Yes" for enabling SPI. see this link for more information [Enable SPI Interface on the Raspberry Pi](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/)

 now install "flashrom" app with this command